MicrosoftDocs/winrt-api/windows.system.remotesystems/remotesystem_isavailablebyproximity.md

 # Windows.System.RemoteSystems.RemoteSystem.IsAvailableByProximity

 ## -description
-Checks whether the given remote system is available for connection by proximity (such as a Bluetooth or local network connection) as opposed to cloud connection.
+Checks whether the given remote system is available through proximal connection (such as a Bluetooth or local network connection) as opposed to cloud connection.

 ## -property-value
-**True** if the given remote system is available by proximity connection, **False** otherwise.
+**True** if the given remote system is available by proximal connection, **False** otherwise.

 ## -remarks